-The environmental impact of geothermal energy depends on how geothermal energy is used or on how it is converted to useful energy.
-Direct use applications and geothermal heat pumps have almost no negative impact on the environment.
-Direct use applications and geothermal heat pumps can actually have a positive effect because they may reduce the use of other types of energy that may have greater negative impacts on the environment.
+The environmental effects of geothermal energy depend on how geothermal energy is used or how it is converted to useful energy.
+Direct use applications and geothermal heat pumps have almost no negative effects on the environment.
+In fact, they can have a positive effect by reducing the use of energy sources that have more or greater negative effects on the environment.

 Geothermal power plants have low emission levels

 Geothermal power plants do not burn fuel to generate electricity, so the levels of air pollutants they emit are low.
 Geothermal power plants emit 97% less acid rain-causing sulfur compounds and about 99% less carbon dioxide than fossil fuel power plants of similar size.
 Geothermal power plants use scrubbers to remove the hydrogen sulfide naturally found in geothermal reservoirs.
 Most geothermal power plants inject the geothermal steam and water that they use back into the earth.
 This recycling helps to renew the geothermal resource.

 Geothermal features in national parks, such as geysers and fumaroles in Yellowstone National Park, are protected by law.